ibm-messaging/message-hub-rest/README.md

 Returns a Promise object which will be fulfilled when the request to the service resolves.

-### MessageHub.prototype.topics.create(topic)
+### MessageHub.prototype.topics.create(topic, partitions)
-Creates a topic of the specified name.
+Creates a topic of the specified name. __Important Note__: Creating topics incurs a fee - check the Bluemix documentation for more information.
 * `topic` - (String) (required), the topic name for the service to create.
+* `partitions` - (String) (optional), the number of partitions to use for this topic.
+Defaults to 1.

 Returns a Promise object which will be fulfilled when the request to the service resolves.